-The Council on Foundations is marking the 100th anniversary of the nation’s first community foundation, The Cleveland Foundation, with a series of articles highlighting the roles of community foundations.
+This post is part of the #CF100 Series of blog posts.
+The Council on Foundations is marking the 100th anniversary of the nation’s first community foundation, The Cleveland Foundation, by highlighting the roles of community foundations with this series.

 Last fall I joined community foundation leaders from across Canada as part of the Monitor Institute’s What’s Next for Community Philanthropy.
 At one point during this event, we brainstormed activities that are core to their community foundations.
 As we clustered our sticky notes, I noted how many times the words Vital Signs appeared and thought about the changes that have emerged in our work over the past decade.

 Vital Signs is an annual community check-up, conducted by community foundations across Canada – and now around the world - that uses data to measure the vitality of our communities.

 It started in Toronto in the late 1990s when a small group of civic leaders began discussing a new way to engage Torontonians in monitoring their city’s wellbeing.
 After a series of meetings and public consultations, they decided to develop a Toronto ‘report card.’

 The consultations that followed were lengthy and arduous, partially because they involved so many diverse perspectives from community, academia, business, media and philanthropy.
 In 2001, the Toronto Community Foundation finally published the first Toronto's Vital Signs.
 It was something of a tome, but an idea was born and over the next four years community foundations across Canada began to take notice.

 By 2005, Vital Signs had become a national initiative of Canada’s community foundations, as others began collecting and sharing important data about their communities.
 In some cases, community foundations that had been talking to a relatively small network were suddenly playing featured roles in their communities.